AchrafYndz/C-Compiler/README.md

 # Note:
-In case the binary operations file test fails, and you're using Pycharm: make sure you disable Settings > Editor > On Save > Remove trailing spaces
+In case the binary operations file test fails, and you're using Pycharm: make sure you disable Settings > Editor > General > On Save > Remove trailing spaces